 There have been several studies on the color that attracts the most amount of bugs.
 Most studies agree that cool colored LED lights, such as bright blue lights, tend to attract the most bugs.

 Like any human being, bugs can only see a certain range of electromagnetic radiation.
 This is commonly referred to as ‘visible light’.
 This means that bugs will only be attracted to the lights they can actually see.

 The problem is that humans and bugs share a very similar range of ‘visible light’.
 Consequently, there is not much we can do when it comes to this factor.

 Bugs are attracted to the lighting temperature that LED light bulbs emit in the form of ultraviolet radiation.
 So, bugs will usually be more attracted to light bulbs that have higher temperatures.

 Whilst this factor can be difficult to control, there are some lights that actually emit higher temperatures than others.

 Do solar lights attract bugs?

-This is one of most common questions from our readers.
-The truth is you can't determine whether solar lights attract bugs without knowing what lights bulbs are used.
+This is one of the most common questions from our readers.
+The truth is you can't determine whether solar lights attract bugs without knowing what light bulbs are used.